• Skip to main content

 Challenges & Environmental Impact

-PE-based textiles shed microplastics during washing, and they contribute to water pollution.
-Polyethylene is a strong, durable and non-biodegradable material that resists degradation and will accumulate in the ecosystem over time.
+PE-based textiles can release microplastics during washing, thereby contributing to water pollution that can harm animals and nature.
+Polythene is a strong, durable, and non-degradable material that can persist in nature for hundreds of years, accumulating in the ecosystem over time.

 Sources